Cohomologically induced distinguished representations and cohomological test vectors: Introduction

-\end{itemize} Here $\g_{2n}:=\gl_{2n}(\C)$, $K_{2n}:= \SO(2n)\R_+^\times\subset \GL_{2n}(\R)$, and $\widehat{\GL_{2n}(\C)}$ is the set of isomorphism classes of irreducible algebraic finite-dimensional representations of the complex group $\GL_{2n}(\C)$ .
-Recall that a representation of a real reductive group is said to be Casselman-Wallach if it is Fr\'{e}chet, smooth, of moderate growth, and its underlying Harish-Chandra module is admissible and finitely generated.
+Let $G$ be a real reductive group, namely, it is a Lie group with the following properties: \begin{enumerate} \item[$\bullet$] $\g$ is reductive; \item[$\bullet$] $G$ has only finitely many connected components; \item[$\bullet$] there is a connected closed subgroup of $G$ with finite center whose complexified Lie algebra equals $[\g,\g]$. \end{enumerate} Here and henceforth, we use the corresponding lower case Gothic letter to indicate the complexified Lie algebra of a Lie group.
+In particular, $\g$ denotes the complexified Lie algebra of $G$.
+For applications to the theory of automorphic forms, we are interested in Casselman-Wallach representations of $G$.
+Recall that a (complex) representation of a real reductive group is said to be Casselman-Wallach if it is Fr\'{e}chet, smooth, of moderate growth, and its underlying Harish-Chandra module is admissible and finitely generated.
 The reader may consult \cite{Cass}, \cite[Chapter 11]{W2} or \cite{BK} for more details about Casselman-Wallach representations.
-The usual notion of real reductive groups is explained in Section \ref{setting}.
-To ease notation, we do not distinguish a representation with its underlying vector space, or an irreducible representation with its isomorphism class, or a one-dimensional representation with its corresponding character.
+To ease notation, we do not distinguish a representation with its underlying vector space, or a character of a Lie group with its corresponding one-dimensional representation.